What Is a Medicare SNP and How Does It Work?

 Compare Medicare Plans in Your Area

-You may be eligible for an SNP if you live with a chronic or debilitating health condition, need long-term inpatient care or are eligible for both Medicare and Medicaid.
+You may be able to get an SNP if you live with a chronic or debilitating health condition, need nursing home care or are eligible for both Medicare and Medicaid.

 What is a Medicare SNP?